 Behind-the-Scenes Peek at City Government Offered in Glendale University Classes

-Glendale University 101, a 10-session program, sponsored by Cox Communications, offers a behind-the-scenes look at how city government works, is now accepting applications through Friday, February 28th to attend classes that begin Monday, March 17th.
+Glendale University 101, a 10-session program sponsored by Cox Communications which offers a behind-the-scenes look at how city government works, is now accepting applications through Friday, February 20th to attend classes that begin Wednesday, March 4th.

 The program’s continued popularity is credited to the one-on-one interactions among attendees and the core curriculum that focuses on everything from the city courts to utilities.

-“Glendale University is a unique opportunity to meet the city’s decision makers and talk about everyone’s role in our local democracy,” said organizer Angie Wilkie of Glendale’s Neighborhood & Human Services Department.
+“Glendale University is a unique opportunity to meet the city’s decision makers and talk about everyone’s role in our local democracy,” said organizer Kathy Curley, Community Services Department.

 GU 101 classes are held 6 to 9 p.m.
-Mondays starting March 17th through May 19th.
-The series kicks-off with a night of getting to know your Mayor and Councilmembers.
-Subsequent sessions cover the inner workings of a variety of city services including: public safety, city court, public works, community services, finance and budget and much more.
+Wednesdays, starting March 4th through May 6th.
+The series kicks-off with a night of getting to know your Mayor and Council Members.
+Subsequent sessions cover the inner workings of a variety of city services, including public safety, city court, public works, community services, finance and budget, and much more.